-- Integrated: Python can be easily integrated with other languages like Java, C/C++, etc.
+- Integrated: You can easily integrate Python with other languages like Java, C/C++, etc.

 - Databases: Python provides interfaces for a large set of databases.

 - Free and open source: Python is freely available on the official website.
-Anybody can use it, modify re-distribute it.
+Anybody can use it, modify it, and re-distribute it.
 But the Python language is copyrighted.

-- Object-Oriented: Python supports Object Oriented style of programming that encapsulates code within the object.
+- Object-Oriented: Python supports an object-oriented style of programming that encapsulates code within the object.

-- Datatypes: Python has various basic data types like integer, floating point numbers, String (both in ASCII and Unicode), lists, dictionaries, etc.
+- Datatypes: Python has various basic data types like integers, floating point numbers, String (both in ASCII and Unicode), lists, dictionaries, etc.

-- Modules and Packages: Code can be grouped into packages and modules.
+- Modules and Packages: You can group code into packages and modules.

 - Error Handling: It supports throwing and catching exceptions, which results in cleaner error handling.